dillonpan/star_wars_survey/README.md

 ![image](https://user-images.githubusercontent.com/57373723/68552000-2279bc00-03c7-11ea-8934-5d7c67389af5.png)

-When looking at the new ratings graph, there doesn't seem to be much of a change for the second triogy (1-3) but the original trilogy (4-6) seems to have even better rankings this time around.
+When looking at the new ratings graph, there doesn't seem to be much of a change for the second trilogy (1-3) but the original trilogy (4-6) seems to have even better rankings this time around.
 Remember, closer to 1 in rankings the better.
 The movie with a real noticeable difference in their rating is movie 4, "Star Wars: Episode IV - A New Hope".
 Those who have seen it may have rated it higher since it was the first movie to release in the Star Wars series, providing a nostalgic feeling.

 Lastly, we can use show() to get all the bar graphs above to print:
 ```python